Favourites draw perfectly in Golden Eagle

 Following the barrier draw, horse racing betting sites took no risks and tightened her in to a +300 favourite.

-Chris Waller's Kovalica (+700) copped a horror draw (16), in his attempt to claim victory for the first time since the Group 1 Derby (2400m) in May.
+‘s (+700) copped a horror draw (16), in his attempt to claim victory for the first time since the Group 1 (2400m) in May.

-Kovalica went down by a nose in the Group 1 (1600m), before finishing fifth, beaten 4.48 lengths behind Fangirl in the Group 1 (1600m).
+Kovalica went down by a nose in the Group 1 Epsom Handicap (1600m), before finishing fifth, beaten 4.48 lengths behind Fangirl in the Group 1 King Charles III Stakes (1600m).

-Following an arrogant win in the Listed Matamata Cup (1600m), Kiwi mare Legarto (+700) is back on Australian shores for the first time since her win in the Group 1 Australian Guineas (1600m).
+Following an arrogant win in the Listed Matamata Cup (1600m), Kiwi mare (+700) is back on Australian shores for the first time since her win in the Group 1 Australian Guineas (1600m).

 Obamburumai will jump from barrier 2 on Saturday.